helyOSFramework/helyos_core/README.md

 ## Installation

-While the helyOS Core can be directly hosted on a Linux machine using Node.js, the easiest way to run the server is using the Docker image, , as demonstrated in the `demo/docker-compose.yml` file.
+While the helyOS Core can be directly hosted on a Linux machine using Node.js (check out the folder `/scripts`), the easiest way to run the server is using the Docker image, as demonstrated in the `demo/docker-compose.yml` file.
 You can build your own image using `packaging/build.sh` or retrieve it from [Docker Hub](https://hub.docker.com/r/helyosframework/helyos_core/tags).
 When the helyOS core is running locally, you should be able to access the dashboard at http://localhost:8080 and the GraphQL interactive interface at http://localhost:5000/graphiql.